pmadruga/ds-jobindex/reports/blogpost_engine.md

 Table: Execution time for the query "Børne" per model.

 BERT exceeds TFIDF by a large margin.
-As expected Direct Search is the fastest.
-However, Direct Search does not return relevant results, only the _what words you search is what words you get_.
-The execution times can be decreased with better memory optimization and avoiding doing calculations in memory as much as possible.
+As expected, Direct Search is the fastest.
+However, Direct Search does not usually return relevant results, only the _what words you search is what words you get_.
+The execution times can be decreased with better memory optimisation and avoiding doing calculations in memory as much as possible.

-### Where BERT really exceeds
+### Where BERT excels

-Alongside the fact that BERT finds results on similar words, it also performs really well on searches with typos and locations.
-On the following example, a new sub-dataset of 273585 job postings was used.
+Alongside the fact that BERT finds results on similar words, it also performs strongly on searches with typos and locations.

+In the following example, a new sub-dataset of 273585 job postings was used.
 As a reminder, the previous sub-dataset has 10140 job postings.
-Since we're not using TFIDF in the following example, it becames much faster to read all the word embeddings, making BERT much more performant than other models (as shown previously).
+Since we're not using TFIDF in the following example, it becomes much faster to create and read all the word embeddings, making BERT much more performant than other models (as shown previously).

 In this example, we're searching for results for the query "advokat til ejendomme i Copenhagen".
-It is a mix of English and Danish, it includes a location and the most important keyword is "ejendomme" (and not "advokat").
+It is a mix of English and Danish, it includes a location, and the most important keyword is "ejendomme" (and not "advokat").
 That's because we use the "til" word in the search query hence changing priorities for our results.

-Here are the top 4 results:
+Here are the top four results:

-1. Jurist med speciale i fast ejendom til Københavns Ejendomme og Indkøb
+1. _Jurist med speciale i fast ejendom til Københavns Ejendomme og Indkøb_
-2. Jurist med kendskab til erhvervslejeret og fast ejendom til Udlejning i Københavns Ejendomme & Indkøb
+2. _Jurist med kendskab til erhvervslejeret og fast ejendom til Udlejning i Københavns Ejendomme & Indkøb_
-3. Jurist med kendskab til erhvervslejeret og fast ejendom til Udlejning hos Københavns Ejendomme & Indkøb
+3. _Jurist med kendskab til erhvervslejeret og fast ejendom til Udlejning hos Københavns Ejendomme & Indkøb_
-4. Advokatfuldmægtige til København
+4. _Advokatfuldmægtige til København_

 When it comes to relevance, there's a clear distinction between "ejendomme" and "advokat".
-"Jurist" results appear on top since what we really want is the are of expertise and not the profession itself.
-In last place, we have the "advokat"-related result.
+"Jurist" results appear on top since what we want is the are of expertise and not the profession itself.
+In the last place, we have the "advokat"-related result.
 It's noticeable that the results prioritise Copenhagen too: even though the location in search query was in English, the results returned contain the word "Københavns/København".

 ## Limitiations and Future improvements
 ---